USS R-12: 1940–1943

 Building a two-ocean navy required trained people, and the R-class boats returned to service to provide training boats.
 Accordingly, R-12 was recommissioned, in ordinary, on 1 July 1940, and shifted to New London, to complete activation.
 Recommissioned in full on 16 October 1940, she sailed for Panama on 10 December.

 R-12 reached Coco Solo, on the day after Christmas, of 1940, and operated thence "a period punctuated by an annual military inspection (20 May 1941) and a yard availability and docking (27 June-21 July)" through the summer of 1941.
 She transited the Panama Canal, southbound, on 2 September, operated in the vicinity of the Perlas Islands, then transited the isthmian waterway again, northbound, on 20 September.
 Clearing the Canal Zone, on 14 October, R-12 proceeded, via the Florida Straits, to New London, her home port, arriving there on 23 October.
-Subsequently operating in Area George, from 23–29 November, R-12 departed her home port on 7 December 1941, and proceeded via the Cape Cod Canal, to Provincetown, Massachusetts, reaching her destination on December 9.
-Proceeding thence to Casco Bay, Maine, she conducted operations in those waters, from 11 December 1941–3 January 1942, until returning to New London, via the Cape Cod Canal, on 4 January 1942.
+Subsequently, operating in Area George, from 23 to 29 November, R-12 departed her home port on 7 December 1941, and proceeded via the Cape Cod Canal, to Provincetown, Massachusetts, reaching her destination on December 9.
+Proceeding thence to Casco Bay, Maine, she conducted operations in those waters, from 11 December 1941 – 3 January 1942, until returning to New London, via the Cape Cod Canal, on 4 January 1942.
 She received an interim docking at New London, later that month.